stulp/dmpbbo/demos/robot/README.md

 The steps are:

 * Step 1: Train the DMP with a demonstration
-* Step 2: Define the task and implement executing rollouts on the robot
+* Step 2: Define the task and implement executing DMPs on the robot
 * Step 3: Tune the exploration noise for the optimization
 * Step 4: Prepare the optimization
 * Step 5: Run the optimization update-per-update